immunefi-team/Bounty_Boosts/Alchemix/30898 - [SC - Critical] Call the deposit function before the distribute....md

 # Call the deposit function before the distribute function to steal tokens

-Submitted on Tue May 07 2024 13:44:37 GMT-0400 (Atlantic Standard Time) by @cryptoticky for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 7th 2024 at 19:44:37 UTC by @cryptoticky for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #30898